Sources: Rendon to Angels for 7 years, $245M

-Third baseman Anthony Rendon has agreed to a seven-year, $245 million contract with the Los Angeles Angels, sources told ESPN's Jeff Passan.
+Third baseman Anthony Rendon has agreed to a seven-year, $245 million contract with the Los Angeles Angels, sources told ESPN's Jeff Passan on Wednesday.

+The deal includes a full no-trade clause and doesn't contain an opt-out clause, sources said.
+He is tentatively scheduled to undergo his physical Friday and be introduced at Angel Stadium on Saturday.

-Rendon, 29, joins a lineup featuring Mike Trout, the three-time AL MVP who has reached the postseason just once.
+The 29-year-old joins a lineup featuring Mike Trout, the three-time American League MVP who has reached the postseason just once.
 Owner Arte Moreno has made it a priority to surround Trout with more talent this offseason, and Rendon is a big piece of the puzzle.

+"We're within some structure of a budget and a payroll forecast that you relatively want to be near, and then we just take those opportunities to Arte and see if he'll grant us the permission to do those things,'' Angels general manager Billy Eppler had said earlier Wednesday, before the Rendon agreement.
+"There's good players out there and players that warrant some sizable contracts.
+I know the players that he likes."

+The Angels set their sights on Rendon immediately after Cole joined the New York Yankees on Tuesday night and had made significant progress on a deal by late Wednesday morning, sources told ESPN.
+Prior to the agreement, the Angels were roughly $70 million below the 2020 luxury-tax threshold.
+With room remaining in their budget, they could look to sign free-agent starting pitchers such as Hyun-Jin Ryu or Madison Bumgarner to help fill what remains a dire need at the top of their rotation, according to sources.
+They're also interested in a trade with the Cleveland Indians for Corey Kluber, sources said.

+Alden Gonzalez explains how the Angels agreed on a deal with Anthony Rendon and what he brings to their team.

-Rendon was widely considered the top offensive free agent after he had a career season with the Washington Nationals in which he emerged as a candidate for the NL's Most Valuable Player.
+Rendon was widely considered the top offensive free agent after he had a career season with the Washington Nationals in which he emerged as a candidate for the National League MVP.

 He led the majors with a career-best 126 RBIs last season and was named to his first All-Star Game.
 Rendon also had career highs in batting average (.319), slugging percentage (.598) and home runs (34).
 His success at the plate carried into the postseason, in which he hit .328 with three home runs and 15 RBIs in 17 games, coming up with several timely hits to help Washington clinch the first World Series title in franchise history in his hometown of Houston.